truher/all25/lib/src/main/java/org/team100/lib/trajectory/README.md

 ## Sampling

-at runtime, the `TimedPose` list is sampled by time, which means finding floor and ceiling states and interpolating.
+at runtime, the `TimedState` list is sampled by time, which means finding floor and ceiling states and interpolating.
 The interpolant is the fraction of time between states, which is used to derive the fraction of distance between states (i.e. along the secant line), which is used as the interpolant between poses.
 Note the acceleration is not interpolated